Conno732/MultiplayerJavaScriptGame/README.md

 Description:

-This is (will be) a multiplayer game featuring two players: the survivor and the hunter.
+This is a multiplayer game featuring two players: the survivor and the hunter.

 The two players are placed randomly in the maze, two keys and two exists are also randomly located somewhere in the maze.